12 Must-Read Books By Black Authors

 The Hate U Give by Angie Thomas

-Expanded from a short story she wrote in college, Thomas’ novel debuted at #1 on The New York Times best-seller list, where it remained for 50 weeks.
+Expanded from a college short story, Angie Thomas’s novel debuted at #1 on The New York Times bestseller list, where it stayed for 50 weeks.

 Go Tell It On The Mountain by James Baldwin

-This semi-autobiographical tale was included in Modern Library and Time‘s 100 best English-language novels of the 20th century.
+This semi-autobiographical novel was named one of Time’s 100 best English-language novels of the 20th century.